adonisjs/lucid.adonisjs.com/content/docs/query_builders/raw.md

 )
 ```

-You need to use also append the colon `:` after the placeholder when using a dynamic column name.
+You also need to append the colon `:` after the placeholder when using a dynamic column name.

 ```ts
 db.rawQuery(